Social Commerce for Retail Marketers: Focus on Pinterest

 Live shopping and event-based formats are unlocking new ways to drive high-intent conversions, especially during seasonal campaigns and retail moments that benefit from added context or demonstration

-Pinterest’s evolving partner network is central to its strategy to reduce friction between discovery and purchase.
-Rather than building a closed ecosystem, the platform is investing in integrations and partnerships that scale reach, simplify checkout, and boost monetization—both for itself and for the brands it supports.
+Rather than building a closed ecosystem, Pinterest is investing in integrations and partnerships that scale reach, simplify checkout, and boost monetization—both for itself and for the brands it supports.
 These moves position Pinterest not as a storefront, but as the connective layer between inspiration and fulfillment.

 Pinterest’s Amazon partnership allows users to buy Amazon products without leaving Pinterest.
 Real-time pricing, Prime tags, and delivery estimates are shown natively.
 This collaboration streamlines the shopping experience and positions Pinterest as a high-intent discovery engine for Amazon inventory.